pallets/click/docs/documentation.rst

 Help Parameter Customization
 ----------------------------
-The help parameter(s) is automatically added by Click for any command.
+Help parameters are automatically added by Click for any command.
 The default is ``--help`` but can be override by the context setting :attr:`~Context.help_option_names`.
-Click also performs automatic conflict resolution on the default help parameter so if a command itself implements a parameter named ``help`` then the default help will no be run.
+Click also performs automatic conflict resolution on the default help parameter so if a command itself implements a parameter named ``help`` then the default help will not be run.

 This example changes the default parameters to ``-h`` and ``--help`` instead of just ``--help``: